 Trophy hunting refers to the hunting of game for pleasure.
 According to the hunters, the trophy refers to the part of the animal such as the head, skin, and horns that are kept as proof of their hunting victories.
-They are displayed in rooms called game rooms which could either be in the home or office of the hunter.
-In Africa, the five big game animals that are often hunted are rhinos, lions, elephants, leopards, and buffalo.
+In Africa, the Big Five game animals that are often hunted are rhinos, lions, elephants, leopards, and buffalo.
 In fact, studies show that between from 1970 to 2005, 60% of large animals found in protected areas were killed.
 Trophy hunting is legal in most countries.
 However, there are restrictions that accompany the sport such as when to hunt, weapons that can be used, and the animals to be hunted.

 Types of Trophy Hunting